TooLaidBack/TooLaidBack.github.io/_tabs/whoami.md

 order: 6
 ---

-Hey, I'm Isiah and have a passion for pentesting and studying cyber security.
-I also like to code personal projects for my self to use as well as projects that I feel can be useful to the public which I will continue to be uploading to my github.
+Hey, my name is Isiah but I go by TooLaidBack online.
+I have a passion for pentesting and studying cyber security.
+I also like to code personal projects not only for myself to use but also projects that I feel can be useful to the public which I will continue to upload on my github.

 ## Certifications